 Before embarking on a trip, we always wonder if it’s safe and go to lengths to make sure that we will be.
-Safety and security is one of the most important considerations in trip planning.
+Safety and security are one of the most important considerations in trip planning.
 If you are traveling to the Philippines, you’d want to make sure that you don’t run into trouble that can possibly get in the way of fun.
 So is the Philippines safe for travel?

 Yes, it is safe to travel in the Philippines now AS LONG AS you are aware of potential risks and take the necessary precautions to avoid or, at least, minimize them.
 You might ask the following questions: is Manila safe?
 Can you travel to Davao City?
-Are are terrorists in the Philippines?
+Are there terrorists in the Philippines?
 Is COVID-19 still a threat to people in the Philippines?
 Can you walk the streets without getting mugged?
 These are real questions that need to be asked before deciding to travel.

 If you look at visitor arrivals in the last 5 years, numbers have risen considerably.
 This is a clear indication that people find the Philippines safe for travel.
 In 2019 alone, the Philippines has reached a record high of over 8 million visitor arrivals.
 That is a million more than the previous year.

-The Who declared a measles outbreak in the Philippines in 2018 and the numbers have been rising since.
+The WHO declared a measles outbreak in the Philippines in 2018 and the numbers have been rising since.
 The government has ramped up immunization efforts but has met challenges like resistance and inaccessibility of rural areas.
-If you’re planning on traveling to affected areas and has not had measles in the past, make sure to have your vaccinations updated.
+If you’re planning on traveling to affected areas and have not had measles in the past, make sure to have your vaccinations updated.
 If traveling with small children, make sure that they are also inoculated.

 Other Health Issues